Detecting discrete processes with the Epps effect: Empirical Investigation

-\Cref{fig:EmpComparison} takes a closer look at the overlap correction ($\circ$) and the measured correlation ($+$) for the equity pairs SBK/FSR (dotted line) and NED/ABG (solid line) from \Cref{fig:empcorrect}.
+Figure~\ref{fig:EmpComparison} takes a closer look at the overlap correction and the measured correlation for the equity pairs SBK/FSR and NED/ABG investigated in Figure~\ref{fig:empcorrect}.
 Here we re-scale the estimates by the saturation level for better comparison since we have two different equity pairs.
 We see the measured and correction are similar for both the equity pairs.
 The similarity of the overlap correction may be due to the fact that the average inter-arrivals are not significantly different.
 What is more interesting is this U-shaped residual Epps curve which has not been reported in the broader literature.
-This might be because the correlations are usually not applied at such a fine resolution.
+This might be because the corrections are usually not applied at such a fine resolution.
 Here when $\Delta t > 100$ seconds the decay is present, the decay starts to flatten out for $\Delta t$ between 50 and 100 seconds, and below 50 seconds the residual correlation starts to rise back towards the saturation level.
-This behaviour could not be replicated in the simulations with the price models and sampling methods considered.
+This behaviour could not be replicated in the simulations with the models and sampling methods considered.

-We see that the first and second experiment from \Cref{sec:key} are poorly adapted to detect the underlying process with empirical TAQ data.
-Therefore we consider the $k$-skip sampling to detect the process. \Cref{fig:Empkskip} computes the Hayashi-Yoshida estimates with the $k$-skip sampling with $k$ ranging from 1 to 50 on the equity pairs SBK/FSR ($+$) and NED/ABG ($\circ$).
-Both equity pairs present a decaying correlation for smaller $k$ as seen in \Cref{fig:k_skip:a}.
-This is strong evidence suggesting that empirical TAQ data are better modelled as an underlying web of inter-related discrete events such as a Hawkes process.
+We apply the $k$-skip Hayashi--Yoshida to better discriminate the underlying process.
+Figure~\ref{fig:Empkskip} computes the Hayashi--Yoshida estimates with the $k$-skip sampling for $k$ ranging from 1 to 50 on the equity pairs SBK/FSR and NED/ABG.
+Both equity pairs present a decaying correlation for smaller $k$.
+This is strong evidence suggesting that empirical TAQ data cannot simply be modelled using a pure diffusion-based process.
+Additional model complexity such as market microstructure noise or a more appropriate representation using discrete connected events is required.

-Although the evidence in \Cref{fig:Empkskip} is quite convincing, we have yet to control for the other effects contributing towards the Epps effect such as tick-size and lead-lag.
-Therefore, additional research is required to design experiments that incorporate tick-size and lead-lag when discriminating the underlying process.
+Even though the evidence in Figure~\ref{fig:Empkskip} may seem convincing, we have yet to control for the effect of lead-lag.
+Additional work is required to design experiments that incorporate the impact of lead-lags when discriminating the underlying process.
 This extension may possibly provide insight into this U-shaped residual Epps curve.
-Nonetheless, the Hawkes price model seems to be the preferred approach to model high frequency correlation dynamics as the theory lines up with the empirical dynamics seen in TAQ data.